-Kerry Babies: Grave exhumed in 1984 baby death investigation
+Kerry Babies: Remains exhumed in 1984 baby death investigation

 Ms Hayes later revealed these details to gardaí when they questioned her over Baby John's death.

-Blood tests confirmed she and her lover were the parents of the baby found dead on the farm, but that child had a different blood type to Baby John.
+Blood tests confirmed she and her lover were the parents of the baby found dead on the farm.
+However, that child had a different blood type to Baby John.

-Despite the blood results, gardaí proceeded with their case against Ms Hayes, putting forward a mistaken theory that she had given birth to twins with different biological fathers, and then murdered both babies.
+Despite the blood results, gardaí proceeded with their case against Ms Hayes.

+Detectives believed she may have given birth to twins - despite the two babies having different blood groups - and that she had murdered the baby found on the beach now known as Baby John.

+At one stage gardaí believed the different blood groups could be explained by Ms Hayes having sex with two different men at the same time and becoming pregnant at the same time by both of them.

 Ms Hayes and her family claimed they had been mistreated by gardaí and had been intimidated into making false statements.